hyphanet/scripts/README.md

 ## Releasing plugins

+Ensure that the plugin is at a signed version tag.
 Run `release-plugin [plugin name]`.
 This requires that there is a repository of that plugin (or a link to one) at `$freenetRoot/plugin-[plugin name]`.
 Update the key in the plugin manager, and test that the plugin loads correctly.
 Do not increment the mandatory version for connection-essential plugins like UPnP: they will not be loaded and the new version cannot be fetched without a connection.

+Sign the commit that upates the key (`--gpg-sign`) and mention the tag the plugin is built from:

+    Update $pluginName to $tag

+    Built from the tag $tag. ...

 ## Releasing Freenet